Pawformance

 We use a technique called line combing to groom our Finnish Lapphunds and our every day grooming kit for the breed includes a comb, pin brush and grooming spray.

 While the Finnish Lapphunds is generally a healthy breed, they do have the occasional health issue that comes up.
-It is important that breeders monitor their lines and test their breeding stock for known health issues but as there are no real pass or fail marks in health testing, what the breeder does with that information is equally as important.
+Good breeders monitor their lines and test their breeding stock for known health issues but as there are no real pass or fail marks in health testing, what the breeder does with the data is equally as important.

 Basic health testing for breeding dogs includes: